calvyntwh/kubernetes-stateful-scaling-demo/SECURITY.md

 ### 3. Alternative Contact Methods

-If GitHub Security Advisories are not available, you can:
-- Email: [Add your security contact email here]
-- PGP Key: [Add PGP key if you use encrypted communication]
+For security vulnerabilities in this educational project:
+- Create a private issue in this repository
+- Contact through GitHub discussions for security topics

 ## Security Response Timeline

+For this educational project:

-- **Initial Response**: Within 48 hours of report
+- **Initial Response**: Within 7 days of report
-- **Assessment**: Within 7 days of report
+- **Assessment**: Within 14 days of report
-- **Fix Development**: Varies based on complexity
+- **Fix Development**: Varies based on complexity and educational value
-- **Release**: Critical vulnerabilities within 30 days, others within 90 days
+- **Release**: Security fixes will be prioritized for learning purposes

 ## Security Measures in Place